 16. “You Have to Wean Your Baby Once They Get Teeth”

 One of the biggest reasons that I hear of breastfeeding moms quitting breastfeeding is due to their baby getting teeth.
-I believe that most of that is due to the fear of their baby biting their nipple.
+I believe that most of that is due to the fear of their baby biting their nipples.